 (FVRCP stands for ‘feline viral rhinotracheitis, calicivirus and panleukopenia’).

 This is the core vaccination for cats, covering some of the most deadly feline diseases.
-It’s especially critical for kittens to be vaccinated with the FVRCP vaccination and receive at least 2 boosters.
+It’s especially critical for kittens to receive the FVRCP vaccination and at least 2 boosters.

 Feline Leukemia ($21)

 The FeLV vaccination protects cats from the feline leukemia virus.

 Feline leukemia is usually spread by a carrier cat coming into contact with an unprotected cat.
 Bites, or even mutual grooming, can spread the virus.
 Sometimes, mother cats can pass the virus on to their kittens, which is why we recommend FeLV/FIV testing at your regular vet whenever you get a new cat.

 There are no obvious signs of infection in early stages.
 Anywhere from a month to a year after first being infected, the infected cat’s health starts declining.
 Symptoms include having less appetite, losing weight, not grooming as frequently, and sleeping more.

 Even with treatment, 85% of infected cats die within 3 years.

 It’s difficult to create a one-size-fits-all cat vaccination schedule.
 Your veterinarian can talk with you about your cat’s lifestyle and the most important vaccines to give in your area.

 For some cats, a vaccination can last their entire lifetime.
 For others, only a few years.
 The reason most veterinarians recommend annual cat vaccinations is because it’s a safe, easy way to keep your cat protected.